Do Dark Matter and Dark Energy exist? Universal Field Cosmology's new theory of gravity makes them unnecessary

 Since α – σ is the total angle of deflection of the backward through time particles (which have the same mass as m2), we can see that the gravitational energy equals the deflected kinetic energy of these particles.
 If, instead of passing close by and only very slightly deflecting each other, producing gravitational energy, these particles collide, then, as we have previously seen, the whole kinetic energy of both particles will be released into the universal energy field to produce an energy of E = ˝m2c˛ + ˝m2c˛, or: E = m2c˛.

 Thus we can see that nuclear and electromagnetic energy and gravitational energy derive from the same kinetic energy of matter moving through time at the speed of light.
-Gravitational energy is just the small amount of the overall kinetic energy that is deflected as forward through time and backward through time particles pass by each other, whereas nuclear and electromagnetic energy come from all the kinetic energy in both particles being released as they collide and both make the transition from moving at the speed of light to being stationary within the universal energy field.
-As has been pointed out already, this achieves the long-sought-after goal in physics of unifying gravitation with nuclear and electromagnetic forces.
+Gravitational energy is just the small amount of the overall kinetic energy that is deflected as forward through time and backward through time particles pass by each other, whereas nuclear and electromagnetic energy come from all the kinetic energy in certain particles being released as they collide and make the transition from moving at the speed of light to being stationary within the universal energy field.
+As was foreshadowed earlier, this achieves the long-sought-after goal in physics of unifying gravitation with nuclear and electromagnetic forces.

 This theory, through its model of the structure of the universe, goes on to explain a number of other previously unresolved issues in physics, including the speed and quantity of the fast solar wind, how black holes can be caused by large rotating masses rather than by stellar collapse, how such rotationally-caused supermassive black holes at the center of galaxies cause the gravitational anomaly that dark matter was proposed to explain, and why space within superclusters of galaxies is close to being flat, while the larger universe is, overall, approximately spherical.
 In every case the equations arising out of this theory produce values that are in close agreement with what astronomers have observed.
 In other words, this theory’s math all adds up correctly and agrees with observed values, and this must give the theory considerable credence.
 You can read about these other explanations, and examine for yourself the derivation of the theory's equations and the predictions that arise from them in the supplementary articles at the end of this article.